How to Set-Up a Home Server (Running from a USB Flash Drive)

 In the remainder of this page we do edit a lot of files.
 It is a good practice to make a backup copy of the original file with a .old extension before editing.

 The system configuration is basically determined by the files in the /etc tree.
-The whole tree can be backed up to a file /root/etc.tar.gz with the commands:
+The whole tree can be backed up to a file /root/etc.tar.gz with the command:

 11. Personal Fine Tuning of Fedora Core 6 Linux